radius-project/docs/docs/content/getting-started/quickstarts/quickstart-aws/index.md

 This quickstart will teach you:
 * How to create a Radius environment with an AWS cloud provider
-* How to model an AWS resource in bicep
-* How to use an AWS resource as part of your Radius application
+* How to use an AWS resource recipe as part of your Radius application

 ## Prerequisites